Southwater: Church

 Holy Innocents Anglican parish church dates from 1848–49 and is Grade II listed.
 The Church was consecrated by Ashurst Turner Gilbert, Bishop of Chichester, on 7 June 1850, and the ecclesiastical parish was formed from part of Horsham Parish in the north and part of Shipley Parish in the south.

 Sport

 Cricket

 Southwater Cricket Club was founded in 1890, although the first recorded game played in the village was a Southwater XI playing a Shipley XI in 1858.
 Between 1890 and 2018, Southwater CC played at a ground located next to the Village Hall, on land originally donated to the club by the Fletcher family.
 In 2019, the club moved to a new ground and clubhouse on Church Lane, opposite the Holy Innocents Church, Southwater.

-The senior 1st XI competes in Division 5 Central of the Sussex Cricket League, the 2nd XI in Division 10 West and 3rd XI in Division 12 West (North).
+The senior 1st XI competes in Division 4 West of the Sussex Cricket League, the 2nd XI in Division 10 West and 3rd XI in Division 12 West (North).

 In 2019, the club won the Sussex Coaching Club of the Year Award.